 If you are using a server that does not have a default 22 SSH port, for example, a server running on a Docker, you can also define it by its IP address:

 your_IP_address ansible_user=remote-server-username ansible_port=49153

-Note: In the above command, replace the IP address, remote-server-username and port number and add it to the inventory file.
+Tip: In the above command, replace the IP address, remote-server username, and port number and add it to the inventory file.

 To save the file, just press Ctrl + X, Type “-y” and press Enter.